Infinite-Nomic/Infinite-Nomic/The-Constitution.rst

 To be added as a collaborator, a player may forgo making a proposal to nominate themselves as a Archivist, and initiate a special election.
 This special election is added to the voting channel immediately.
 If over 75% of the votes are in favor by the end of the next day, the player will be added as a collaborator.

 If a user becomes the owner of a specific channel, such as "shop", they may ask to be added as a collaborator without requiring a special election.

+- **9 § On Joining the Game**

+When a discord user joins the server, they are not automatically added to the turns list, and are not considered to be playing the game.
+The user cannot gain points, vote, propose, or otherwise participate in the game outside of chatting.

+To join the game, a user may use the !interested command and ping a @Moderator indicating intent to join.
+At this point, they are officially recognized as a player, and may be added to the turn list and otherwise allowed to participate in the game.